tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 1. Open the Data Set asset.
 2. Go to `Summary` -> `Data Elements`.
+3. If the section says `Nothing to See Here`, scroll to the top of the `Summary` page and turn on `Show empty optional values`.
+4. Return to the `Data Elements` section.
+5. Look for an empty relation table such as `contains Data Element`, `has Data Element`, or similar wording.
-3. Click the `+` icon in the `Data Elements` section.
+6. Click the `+` icon on that Data Elements relation table.
-4. Search for and select the relevant `Column` assets.
+7. Search for and select the relevant `Column` assets.
-5. Save or add the relation.
+8. Save or add the relation.

+Important: Do not use the `+` next to `related to Business Asset` for this workflow fix.
+That relation is for glossary terms.
+The access workflow needs `Column` assets in the `Data Elements` section.

 Minimum Data Element links for the demo: